DataBiosphere/data-explorer-indexers/bigquery/README.md

     docker-compose up -d elasticsearch
     ```
 * Determine the project that will be billed for querying the BigQuery tables.
-You must have `bigquery.jobs.create` on this project; for example, any project
+Minimally, your account must have `bigquery.jobs.create` permissions on this
-where you are Viewer/Editor/Owner.
+project.
 * Run the indexer:
   ```
   BILLING_PROJECT_ID=<billing_project_id> DATASET_CONFIG_DIR=dataset_config/MY_DATASET docker-compose up --build indexer